willianathompson/configure-ad/README.md

 </p>
 <p>

-Use the domain admin credentials to log in to the domain on Client-1.
+Use the domain admin credentials `jane_admin` to log in to the domain on Client-1.
 </p>
 <p>